tasoo-oos/twitch-getm3u8-and-autorecord/README.md

 ![Alt text](https://i.imgur.com/mImLmwh.png)

+like this

+m3u8 link will be saved in yyyy-mm\(streamerid).txt and log.txt will appear to save last stream status and to prevent overlapping m3u8 address in file

 you can edit streamers.txt while program is running.
 The program receives a list of streamers from the file and checks each broadcast every 10 minutes.